onebeyond/js-pills/content/semicolon-usage/README.md

 ( d + e ).print()
 ```

-is not transformed, because the parenthesized expression that begins the second line can be interpreted as an argument
+is not transformed, because the expression that begins the second line can be interpreted as an argument
 list for a function call:

 ```javascript